vinci1it2000/schedula/README.rst

     SUB-COMMANDS:
+        gui             Launches co2mpas GUI.
-        ta              Simulate vehicle in declaration mode for all <input-path>
+        ta              Simulate vehicle in type approval mode for all <input-path>
                         excel-files & folder.
 If no <input-path> given, reads all excel-files from current-dir.
-It reads just the declaration inputs.
+It reads just the declaration inputs, if it finds some extra input will raise a warning and will not produce any result.
                         Read this for explanations of the param names: http://co2mpas.io/explanation.html#excel-input-data-naming-conventions
-        batch           Simulate vehicle in engineering mode for all <input-path>
+        batch           Simulate vehicle in scientific mode for all <input-path>
                         excel-files & folder.
 If no <input-path> given, reads all excel-files from current-dir.
-It reads all inputs.
+By default reads just the declaration inputs and skip the extra inputs.
+Thus, it will produce always a result.
+To read all inputs the flag `engineering_mode` have to be set to True.
                         Read this for explanations of the param names: http://co2mpas.io/explanation.html#excel-input-data-naming-conventions
         demo            Generate demo input-files for the `batch` cmd inside <output-folder>.